ubtotta/demo-session/README.md

 # demo-session
-This demo-repo for the session
+This is my demo-repository for the session \
+Author-Udaya kumar